-An all time classic topic for children and adults as well.
+Food is an all-time classic topic for children and adults as well.
 Also, one that is a lot of fun since after practicing vocabulary related to food they can do fun activities like put together a recipe or even prepare some type of food.

-Learning to describe what you can find in a city is very important for children and something they they can easily relate to since many accompany their parents to different places and shops on a daily places.
+Learning to describe what you can find in a city is very important for children and something they they can easily relate to since many accompany their parents to different places and shops on a daily basis.

 Remember, each topic will include objectives like vocabulary, structures and expressions.
 By using topics to teach, you are creating a framework to make input more comprehensible and easier to retain.